 The Collaboratory worked closely with the leadership at universities across the UNC system and at UNC-Chapel Hill to develop the research plan and award funding for projects.
 Final funding decisions were made in a thorough and transparent manner and involved input and guidance from numerous experts.
 In the development of the Collaboratory’s research plan to support and fund COVID-19 research, the project review process took place across three main categories outlined below.

-The UNC-CH Office of Vice Chancellor for Research (OVCR) formed an ad hoc advisory committee of research deans from at UNC-Chapel Hill (UNC-CH) which included the School of Medicine, Gillings School of Global Public Health, Eshelman School of Pharmacy, and the Adams School of Dentistry to identify proposals and prioritize projects.
-This group originally was allocated ~$15 million based on the existing faculty expertise, infrastructure, and opportunity related to the fact that UNC-CH currently has the largest coronavirus research portfolio (in terms of dollar amount) than any other academic institution in the world (and, as an organization, ranks third only behind the CDC and NIH).
+The UNC-Chapel Hill Office of Vice Chancellor for Research (OVCR) formed an ad hoc advisory committee of research deans from UNC-Chapel Hil which included the School of Medicine, Gillings School of Global Public Health, Eshelman School of Pharmacy, and the Adams School of Dentistry to identify proposals and prioritize projects.
+This group originally was allocated ~$15 million based on the existing faculty expertise, infrastructure, and opportunity related to the fact that UNC-Chapel Hill currently has the largest coronavirus research portfolio (in terms of dollar amount) compared to any other academic institution in the world (and, as an organization, ranks third only behind the CDC and NIH).

 The Collaboratory received more than 50 project proposals from units across UNC-CH that were in addition to the projects identified and prioritized by the OVCR process.
 The Collaboratory’s Advisory Board in conjunction with leadership of the UNC-CH College of Arts and Sciences assisted in reviewing projects across the UNC-CH campus that would provide timely and meaningful results in support of state and local government efforts to respond to public health and economic challenges.
 Funding for these projects totals approximately $6.7 million (including nominal funding for project management duties by the Collaboratory and the UNC-CH Institute for Convergent Science).